What is Probate?

 The Taos County Probate Court has jurisdiction over a Probate case If:

-- It is an informal proceeding, i.e. no formal hearing and no formal oversight by the Court is required
+- It is an informal proceeding where no formal hearing or oversight by the Court is required

-- The case is uncontested and undisputed, meaning that all heirs are in agreement with who should be appointed as the Personal Representative and how the property should be distributed
+- The case is uncontested and undisputed and all parties are in agreement with who should be appointed as the Personal Representative and how the property should be distributed

 - The decedent lived outside of New Mexico but owned property in Taos County